socrata/datasync/resources/network-considerations.md

 ### Behind a Proxy Server?
 Proxy servers intercept network traffic and can be configured in numerous ways to allow/block, inspect and encrypt/decrypt traffic, among other things.
 As such, everything in the ["Behind a Firewall"](#behind-a-firewall) section may apply.
 Because DataSync sends ssl requests, the proxy server must be set up to correctly handle encrypted traffic, i.e. that it is a "transparent proxy" - ask your IT deparment to confirm this.

-Additionally, DataSync must be configured to route its requests through the proxy.
+DataSync must be configured to route its requests through the proxy.
 At minimum, [this configuration]({{ site.root }}/resources/preferences-config.html) requires the hostname and port and if the proxy server is authenticated, your proxy username and password as well.

 **NOTICE:** DataSync has proxy support only for the HTTP methods; FTP and Soda2 methods cannot currently work behind a proxy.

 ### Using an Outdated Java?
 Some networks will not allow Java programs to run if the version is outdated, particularly if the older version presents a security risk.
 You or your IT department will need to update to the most recent Java.

+### Certificate Validation Issues?
+If you receive a SunCertPathBuilderException, there are two typical causes:

+  1. Java is out-of-date and as a result is failing to validate the SSL certificate.
+To correct this issue you must update Java JDK or JRE on the machine running DataSync.
+  2. Java does not approve of one of the certificates in the chain between your machine and the domain you're trying to upload to.
+The solution is to add the necessary certificates into Java's trusted certificate store.
+The steps to do this are:

+  * Get the certificate chain.
+    * Find where Java's keytool is located.
+      * On Windows, this is likely at "C:\Program Files\Java\jre7\bin")
+      * On Mac OS X, this is likely at "/Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home/bin/"
+    * Run the following, removing the proxy options if you are not behind a proxy server.
+You can remove the '-rfc' option to get additional information about each certificate in the chain.

+           keytool -J-Dhttps.proxyHost=<PROXY_HOST>
+                   -J-Dhttps.proxyPort=<PROXY_PORT>
+                   -printcert -rfc
+                   -sslserver <DOMAIN>:443

+  * **Validate any certificates you plan to add with your IT department !!!!**.
+It is a security risk to add unknown certificates.
+  * Copy the cert you need to add inclusively from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE----- into a file `<FILENAME>`.cer
+  * Run the following, using your keystore password if that has been set up or the default password 'changeit' otherwise.

+           keytool -import -keystore cacerts -file <FILENAME>.cer

 ### Still Stuck?